Pixels or Positions? Benchmarking Modalities in Group Activity Recognition: SoccerNet-GAR Dataset

 \section{SoccerNet-GAR Dataset}

 We present \textbf{SoccerNet-GAR}, a new multimodal dataset for Group Activity Recognition constructed from the $64$ matches of the football World Cup 2022 tournament.
-Our dataset was scraped from the PFF FC website \cite{pff2022worldcupdataset}, which provides comprehensive broadcast videos, player tracking data, and event annotations across all tournament matches.
-We extend this foundation by creating synchronized temporal windows around each event, enabling direct comparison between video-based and tracking-based approaches for group activity recognition.
+The raw data originate from PFF FC \cite{pff2022worldcupdataset}, which provides broadcast videos, player tracking data, and event annotations for each match.
+These modalities are distributed as separate files per match, not directly aligned for computer vision tasks.
+We transform this raw sports analytics data into a structured benchmark suitable for Group Activity Recognition by performing data cleaning, temporal synchronization, quality control, and window extraction around annotated events.